quioteframework/quioteframework.github.io/src/content/docs/basics/validation.md

 ## The strict lockdown

-For a non-simple action with **no validator configuration at all**, `ValidationMiddleware` clears every parameter before the action runs.
+For a non-simple action with **no validator configuration at all**, `ValidationMiddleware` clears every parameter before the action runs — and, deny-by-default, every header, cookie, and uploaded file too, not just query/body parameters.
+Headers are exactly as attacker-controlled as any other request input; an action with zero validators of any kind gets none of them.
 The action sees no input rather than unvalidated input.
-To let an action read input, you must declare validators for it.
+To let an action read a parameter, header, cookie, or file, declare a validator scoped to that source (see [Advanced validation](/advanced/advanced-validation/) for non-`parameters` sources).

 Actions that genuinely take no input — a static page, say — can mark themselves simple: